-'.1 Maintenance plan
+7.1 Maintenance plan

-- 7.1.1 The relevant Manager must prepare an annual maintenance plan based on each vehicle's prescribed maintenance schedule. - 7.1.2 Each Manager must ensure that no vehicles are used beyond their service/maintenance schedules. - 7.1.3 For vehicles that are still within their warranty periods, the maintenance plan shall be as prescribed by the manufacturer. - 7.1.4 For vehicles outside the warranty period, the maintenance plan shall be informed by items such as the prescribed maintenance intervals and issues noted in the vehicle lochbooks.
+- 7.1.1 The relevant Manager must ensure that annual maintenance takes place per each vehicle's prescribed maintenance schedule. - 7.1.2 Each Manager must ensure that no vehicles are used beyond their service/maintenance schedules. - 7.1.3 For vehicles that are still within their warranty periods, the maintenance plan shall be as prescribed by the manufacturer. - 7.1.4 For vehicles outside the warranty period, the maintenance plan shall be informed by items such as the prescribed maintenance intervals and issues noted in the vehicle logbooks.